jfoote/git-shadow/README.md

 The oldest shadow commit discovered above, `38013a4...` is the verbatim shadow copy of the code created when I first started working on the `PR59241`.
 According to pickaxe, the only other shadow commit to modify `goto fail` was `69136d4...` made at `Fri Jan 20 23:12:54 2014 -0500`.
 Looks like I was coding late at night when I made the mistake...

-4. Query big brother to do a root cause analysis
+4. Query your big data to do a root cause analysis

 ![tweet](http://foote.pub/images/goto-fail-tweet.png)

 5. Change your coding habits to avoid making the same mistake again

-**Disclaimer**: I had nothing to do with the real `goto fail;` bug, I've never worked for Apple, and I have no idea how the bug was actually introduced.
+**Gratuitous Disclaimer**: I had nothing to do with the real `goto fail;` bug, I've never worked for Apple, and I have no idea how the bug was actually introduced.
 IOW, relax, it's just an example.

-# Installation (vim)

-1. Clone the git repo

-2. Put `git-shadow` on your path

-3. Configure vim to autoload `vim-shadow`

-# Usage (vim)

-1. Change directories to a git repo

-2. Run `git shadow activate`

-3. Code with vim

-## Analysis

-1. Checkout an interesting commit (ex: where a bug was introduced)

-2. Run git analysis the shadow repository via `git shadow <git command>`, or access the repo directly at `<repo>/.shadow/current`

 # How it works